 - Interview key members of senior management, the board of directors, the audit committee, and other key employees about their opinion on the following topics:

-- External influences, such as economic factors, industry competition, the current legislative and regulatory environment, and other variables.
+- External influences, such as economic factors, industry competition, the current legislative and regulatory environment, and other variables including the organization’s information security environment.

 - The current internal environment, including topics such as the current financial condition of the organization, policies and procedures, the existing internal control structure, staffing levels and tenures of employees, and the results of prior audits.